Unzip files on Windows 10

 - sudo yum install unzip

-Unziping a ZIP file
+Unzipping a ZIP file

-In it’s simplest form when used without any option, the
+In it’s simplest form, when used without any option, the

 unzip command will extract all files from the specified ZIP archive to the current directory.